-Nato’ we ho win consists of a 3-hour evening group session once per week for 12 weeks.
-The group was piloted in Moose Jaw March- May 2017 and will run in Moose Jaw, Regina, and Prince Albert (Saskatchewan) September- December 2017.
-Following that, the group will run in the three communities again in January 2018 and September 2018.
+Nato’ we ho win consists of a 3-hour evening group session once per week for 12 weeks, with a 13th session for research activities.
+The group was piloted in Moose Jaw March- May 2017 and ran in Moose Jaw, Regina, and Prince Albert (Saskatchewan) September- December 2017 and January- May 2018.
+The groups will run again in the Fall of 2018.
+For additional information about the program, please contact Jo-Anne or Crystal at PATHS (306-522-3515).

 Lisa Neuls, left, and Barb Frazer, right, display partially finished beaded belts the women have been working on as part of Nato’ we ho win, a new program that uses Indigenous cultural traditions to help women heal from domestic violence.
 (Rachel Zelniker/CBC)